timjogorman/RicherEventDescription/guidelines.md

 | event is explicitly/grammatically ongoing, and also has a link to a TIMEX3 before document time. | He has cancer, first noted in 1996 |
 | The event is modified by the temporal use of "still" or "yet" | He still drive that old Ford he had in college. |
 | Modified by an aspectual verbs that will have the aspectual link CONTINUES | That reporter keeps on investigating tobacco companies |

+One context that is *not* valid evidence for BEFORE/OVERLAP (being somewhat slippery to pin down) is that of indirect speech acts.
+While many would infer from the following example that the bankruptcy was true both today and yesterday, we cannot actually infer that from the sentence:

+> - The boss said yesterday that we are bankrupt$_{\text{OVERLAP}}$.

 ### Rules for Reporting verbs implying uncertain/hedged